 What is neuropathy?

-Neuropathy is a long-term condition affecting the nerves which can cause neuropathic pain and a loss of sensation.
+Neuropathy is a long-term condition affecting the nerves, which can cause neuropathic pain and a loss of sensation.

 Neuropathy can be a complication of conditions such as diabetes.

-Neuropathic pain is a complex, chronic pain state that is usually accompanied by tissue injury.
+Neuropathic pain is a complex, long-term (chronic) pain state that is usually accompanied by tissue injury.
 With neuropathic pain, the nerve fibres themselves may be damaged or dysfunctional.
 These damaged nerve fibres send incorrect signals to other pain centres.
 The impact of nerve fibre injury includes a change in nerve function, both at the site of injury and in areas around the injury.

 One example of neuropathic pain is phantom limb syndrome.
 This occurs when an arm or a leg has been removed due to illness or injury, but the brain still receives pain messages from the nerves that originally carried impulses from the missing limb.
 These nerves now misfire and cause pain.

 Causes of neuropathic pain